 Simple products are easier to understand and use.
 When users can immediately grasp what your product does, they're more likely to adopt and stick with it.

-The best products I've seen were the ones where we started simple and added complexity only when users demanded it.
-When you build less, you can build better.
+The best products I've helped build were the ones where we started simple and added complexity only when users demanded it.
+With senior-level technical guidance, you can build less but build better, avoiding the common trap of overbuilding.

 A Personal Reflection